 With so many parks, you know that there will always be one nearby to have a seat, relax and admire.
 These are the parks within the city: Helsinki Central Park, Eläintarha, Esplanadi, Helsinki University’s Botanic Garden Kaisaniemi, Kaivopuisto, Korkeasaari, Kumpula Allotment, Linnanmäki, Tuhkimo, and finally Uutela.
 Also, don’t forget to check out the Winter Garden (address – Hammarskjöldintie 1), the botanical garden of Helsinki, which has no entry fee.

 The Esplanadi park, a popular spot in the center of Helsinki.
-Source.
+Source (CC: by).

 If you are into this particular kind of park, the amusement park of Helsinki also has no entry fee.
 It has 11 free rides and the rest have a small additional charge.
 Nonetheless, even without taking a ride on any of the attraction, it’s a great place to hang and meet locals.

 Another thing that could answer the question of what to do in Helsinki includes a visit to one the city’s famous churches and cathedrals.
 For example, there’s the überdesigned Chapel of Silence.
 It has free entry as well and its design – as well as the materials it was built with – is spectacular.
 In addition, there are three more iconic churches in the city: Temppeliaukio (Lutherinkatu 3) – also known as the Church of the Rock – the white Helsinki Cathedral in the Senate Square, and the reddish Uspenski Cathedral, located near the market square.
 The last two of these churches lie in the main center of Helsinki.

 Helsinki has 7 big museums (the city Museums website has addresses and opening times), all of which are free of charge.